Congruence subgroups of braid groups and crystallographic quotients. Part II: Introduction

-The connection between $\faktor{\BB\nn}{[\BC\nn\mm,\BC\nn\mm]}$ and crystallographic groups has been first observed by Gon\c{c}alves-Guaschi-Ocampo \cite{Goncalves-Guaschi-Ocampo:2017} for $m=2$.
-According to this result, in~\cite{BDOS:2024} we established some (iso)-morphisms between crystallographic braid groups and corresponding quotients of congruence braid groups.
-Actually, Gon\c{c}alves-Guaschi-Ocampo proved that for $n,k\geq 3$ then $\faktor{\BB\nn}{\Gamma_k(\BC{\nn}{2})}$ is an almost-crystallographic group \cite{LIMAGONCALVES2019160}, where $\Gamma_k(\BC{\nn}{2})$ is the $k$-th subgroup of the lower central series of $\BC\nn{2}$.
+In the context of groups of matrices, a \emph{congruence subgroup} of a matrix group with integer entries is a subgroup defined as the kernel of the mod $m$ reduction of a linear group.
+The notion of congruence subgroups can be generalised for mapping class groups using the action on the homology of the surface.
+The mapping classes acting trivially on the homology forms the Torelli group of the surface while congruence subgroups can be obtained considering the homology of the surface mod $p$.
+In the case of the braid group $\BB\nn$ a similar (symplectic) representation is obtained considering integral Burau representation, whose kernel gives the analogous of Torelli group for braid \cite[Proposition 2.1]{Gambaudo-Ghys:2005}.
+The level $m$ congruence subgroup of $B_n$ is therefore defined as the kernel of the Burau representation on $\Zz/m \Zz$ coefficients and denoted by $\BC\nn\mm$.

-In this paper, we consider $p$ to be an odd prime or $p=4$, and we focus on the whole central series of $\Gamma_k(\BC{n}{p})$ in the specific case $n=3$.
-We have the following.
+On the other hand crystallographic groups are extensions of finite groups by an abelian free group of finite rank.
+Gon\c{c}alves-Guaschi-Ocampo \cite{Goncalves-Guaschi-Ocampo:2017} showed that the group $\faktor{\BB\nn}{[P_n,P_n]}$ is crystallographic, where $P_n$ is the pure braid subgroup of $P_n$ and where $[G,G]$ denotes the commutator of $G$.
+Motivated by the fact that $\BC\nn2$ coincides with $P_n$ (see \cite{Arnold:1968} or later on the paper) in~\cite{BDOS:2024} we established some (iso)-morphisms between crystallographic braid groups and the corresponding quotients of congruence braid groups.
+Actually, Gon\c{c}alves-Guaschi-Ocampo proved that for $n,k\geq 3$ then $\faktor{\BB\nn}{\Gamma_k(\BC{\nn}{2})}$ is an almost-crystallographic group \cite{LIMAGONCALVES2019160}, where $\Gamma_k(\BC{\nn}{2})$ is the $k$-th subgroup of the lower central series of $\BC\nn{2}$ (see next section for the definition of almost-crystallographic group and of the lower central series of a group).